Understanding the Short and Long-term Shoreline Change of Napatree Barrier Using RTK-GPS Beach Profiles and Mapping of the Last High Tide Swash

 Beach profiles are being collected using RTK-GPS, which collects an X,Y, Z (northing, easting relative to Rhode island State Plane Feet, 1983 and elevation relative to NAVD88) for points along the profile (Figure 3).
 Elevation is collected relative to NAVD88, and is converted to mean lower low water (MLLW) using the V-Datum tool published by the National Oceanic and Atmospheric Administration.
 Profiles extend as close to MLLW as possible, and traverse the barrier from Little Narragansett Bay to Block Island Sound.

 While too early in the project to reach any significant conclusions, monitoring will continue quarterly throughout 2013 and 2014.One of the very obvious trends is the steady increase in foredune elevation, which is what is expected during a period of fair-weather.
-The trend is very clear for profiles NAP1,2 and 5; less clear for 3 and 4, although why that is needs further investigation.
+The trend is very clear for profiles NAP1,2 and 5.
+On profiles NAP-3 and NAP-4, the wider foredune zone and presence of a backdune makes the gain in volume less apparent when considering elevation alone.

 A summary of the project through the fall 2015 can be found in the 2013 State of Napatree report (SoN2015) compiled by Janice Sassi (Watch Hill Conservancy) and edited by Peter August, URI Environmental Data Center.